fkmiec/goscript/README.md

 ```
 ### Recompile Existing Commands

-For convenience, if you modify the sources in the project, or you clone your goscripts repo to another machine with a different architecture, you can invoke `goscript --recompile` to recompile all existing commands.
+For convenience, if you modify the sources in the project, or you clone your goscript repo to another machine with a different architecture, you can invoke `goscript --recompile` to recompile all existing commands.

-### Pipe Goscripts Commands Together With Unix Commands
+### Pipe Goscript Commands Together With Unix Commands

 While this is primarily a function of the bitfield/scripts package, it's notable that you can combine your go scripts with existing Unix / Linux commands using pipes.